spring-dn/spring-website/doctoral-projects.md

     <p>  The ideal applicant possesses good background in control theory or related subjects.
 They have completed or about to complete a Master 2 or Engineering degree in the appropriate field.
 Candidates without a Master's degree should complete degree before September 2026. </p>
     <p> Ideal candidates will have a strong academic record and very good oral and written communication skills in English.
     </p>
-    <p> This fellowship requires admission to the PhD program at the Doctoral School Mathematics, Computer Science, Theoretical Physics, and Systems Engineering (MIPTIS) at the University of Orléans. </p>
+    <p> This fellowship requires admission to the PhD program at the Doctoral School Mathematics, Computer Science, Theoretical Physics, and Systems Engineering (<a href="https://collegedoctoral-cvl.fr/as/ed/page.pl?site=CDCVL&page=ed551">MIPTIS</a>) at the University of Orléans. </p>

     <h3>Salary</h3>
     <p>39,465€ per year as gross salary (<i>salaire brut</i>)  (includes social security contributions and mobility allowance).
 Additional family allowance is provided if applicable.</p>